 IAS 37 has been amended to clarify (i) the meaning of "costs to fulfil a contract", and (ii) that, before a separate provision for an onerous contract is established, an entity recognizes any impairment loss that has occurred on assets used in fulfilling the contract, rather than on assets dedicated to that contract.
 These amendments are effective for periods beginning on or after January 1, 2022.
-The Company does not expect this amendment to have any impact on the consolidated financial statements of the Company.
+This amendment did not have any significant impact on the consolidated financial statements of the Company upon adoption on January 1, 2022.